vondacho/coursera-datascience-data-products/human_activity_monitoring/README.md

 One can run the shiny app by typing the command `runGitHub("https://github.com/vondacho/coursera-datascience-data-products/tree/master/human_activity_monitoring")` in R.

 ## Description of the App

+This app proposes data exploration and class prediction on the HAR dataset provided by [http://groupware.les.inf.puc-rio.br/har](http://groupware.les.inf.puc-rio.br/har).

 ### Dataset exploration

-In a first tab this app proposes a simple exploration through the HAR dataset provided by [http://groupware.les.inf.puc-rio.br/har](http://groupware.les.inf.puc-rio.br/har).
+In a first tab this app proposes a simple exploration based on two criteria.
 Users can select a member of the group of people engaged for the experimentation and one of the four captors used for the measures.
 The appl presents a reactive 3d scatter plot using the Plotly library and a summary of the filtered data.

 ### Activity prediction